zaiisao/Documentation/en/Real-time-Messaging/messaging_ios.md

 ### <a name = "login"></a>Log in Agora's RTM System

-Before logging in Agora's RTM system, ensure that you [create an AgoraRtmKit instance](#create).

 Call the [loginByToken](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/loginByToken:user:completion:) method to log in Agora's RTM system.
 You need to: